-- An excellent original Columbia Six-Eye pressing with solid Double Plus (A++) sound or BETTER from start to finish
+- An outstanding original Columbia Six Eye stereo pressing with Double Plus (A++) sound from start to finish

 - Huge amounts of three-dimensional space and ambience, and Tubey Magic by the boatload – this amazing 30th Street recording from 1960 shows just how good Columbia’s engineers were back then

-- “… it captures the essence of a late-night recording date that was as much a loose jam as a formal studio date, balancing the spontaneity of the former and the technical polish of the latter.”
+- “…an album worth tracking down, if only to hear the band run through a lighter side of its sound — indeed, it captures the essence of a late-night recording date that was as much a loose jam as a formal studio date, balancing the spontaneity of the former and the technical polish of the latter.”

-For us audiophiles both the sound and the music here are wonderful.
-If you’re looking to demonstrate just how good 1959-1960 All Tube Analog sound can be, this killer copy will do the trick.
+For us audiophiles, both the sound and the music here are wonderful.
+If you’re looking to demonstrate just how good 1959-1960 Analog sound can be, this killer copy will do the trick.